appslevine/gasp-server/README.md

 in http://localhost:8080/:

     mvn jetty:run

+This will run Gasp with local H2 database in `./work.h2.db`.
+If you want to wipe out the database, stop the server and delete this file.

 ## Deploying to CloudBees
 First, create a new database for this app from the web UI.
 It doesn't matter